oztexan/ProcessCSVFiles/README.md

 Files with a filename that match the pattern TradeActivityReport pattern are further processed into rows in the TradeActivityReport.
 The status on these files will typically be "P".

-- Enhancement: if a file arrives that has a matching name of a file already processed, it will replace the matching files data.
+- Extra Credit: if a file arrives that has a matching name of a file already processed, it will replace the matching files data.

 Files that are present in the directory at startup are ignored as historical.
   - Enhancement to load this from the database table